LyndonPanton/Multimedia/README.md

 # Multimedia

 ## How To Open
-1. Go to the folder the project was downloaded in
+1. Go to the folder the project was downloaded in your operating system's terminal
-2. Right click on the file _index.html_
-3. Click on the _open with_ option
-4. Open the project in your desired browser
+2. Start a local server in that folder

 ## How To Use
 - Click the navigation links to naviagate to their repective sections